RayChromium/parallel_text_breaker/README.md

 ## Performance Benchmarks

-The following tables show performance comparisons between parallel and sequential processing modes using different combinations of Wikipedia title databases and input text files:
+The following tables show performance comparisons between parallel and sequential processing modes using different combinations of Wikipedia title databases and input text files.

+**Note**: The tables below show **processing time only** (excluding the title loading phase) to properly compare the parallelized vs sequential performance.
+The loading phase is sequential in both modes and varies by database size:
+- **Small database (51 titles)**: Loading time ~6-13ms
+- **Large database (10,000 titles)**: Loading time ~66-79ms

 ### Small Wikipedia Database (51 titles)